davidsantiago01/Python_for_everybody_U_Michigan/Course2_Python_Data_Structures/README.md

 ## Overview
-This folder meant to cover the learning progress covering Course_2 Assignments
+This folder meant to cover my learning progress covering Course_2 Assignments of the course.